 When working with healthcare professionals, 'fees for service and consultancy' refers to payments made for sharing their expertise with us.
 These 'consultancy services' can take a number of forms such as speaking at meetings, chairing meetings, participating in advisory boards and providing consultancy time to help us better understand the ‘real-world’ implications of our work.
 We regularly work with HCPs as advisors on a range of issues such as medicines development, the role of a medicine in a patient pathway, health economics and clinical best practice.
-For example, at the early stages of medicine development, Pfizer scientists work with expert HCPs to acquire their thoughts on how and where they think the target product profile of a potential developmental medicine would be beneficial in a real-life setting and genuinely address an unmet patient need.
+For example, at the early stages of medicine development, Pfizer scientists work with expert HCPs to acquire their thoughts on where they think the target product profile of a potential developmental medicine would be beneficial in a real-life setting and how it would genuinely address an unmet patient need.

 Chairing/speaking at a speaker meeting: This includes any healthcare professional, scientist and other relevant decision maker who is contracted by Pfizer to either serve as chairperson for a Pfizer-organised meeting or to speak and present at a Pfizer-organised meeting.
 An example of this would be when Pfizer works with a healthcare professional as a consultant to lecture on scientific advances related to specific therapeutic areas.
 This peer-to-peer engagement offers healthcare professionals the benefit of hearing from someone with direct, everyday experience of managing a condition beyond a clinical trial setting.

 Chairing/Participating in an Advisory Board: This includes any healthcare professional, government official or other relevant decision maker who is contracted by Pfizer to either serve as Chairperson at a Pfizer-organised advisory board or to attend a Pfizer-organised advisory board.
-An example of this would be when Pfizer employs a healthcare professional to advise us on a particular topic, which could include anything from medicine development to the role of a medicine in a patient pathway, to health economics or best clinical practice.
+An example of this would be when Pfizer employs a healthcare professional to advise us on a particular topic, which could include anything from medicine development and the role of a medicine in a patient pathway, to health economics or best clinical practice.

 Other Consultancy: All healthcare professional consultancy which does not fall into either “Chairing/Speaking at a Speaker Meeting” or “Chairing/Participating in an Advisory Board”.
-This could include but is not limited to advice on patient or disease awareness programmes, market research or assistance with training.
+This could include, but is not limited to, advice on patient or disease awareness programmes, market research or assistance with training.

 Registration fees refers to the financial support we offer healthcare professionals to attend independent third party medical education meetings.
 Through medical meetings, doctors, nurses, pharmacists and other medical professionals have the chance to network and share knowledge as well as continue their medical education through keeping up to date on the latest medical developments and advances.